Using an NVIDIA GPU with CUDA For Numerical Linear Algebra in Linux

 A special cache called the translation lookaside buffer (TLB) stores the address translation for a small number (at most a couple of thousand) of the most recently accessed pages.
 If a page's information isn't in the TLB, then the operating system executes code to bring that entry from main memory into the TLB.
 The TLB handles "hits" instantly, while TLB "misses" cost a considerable amount of time (a microsecond or more.)

 The Linux kernel was originally designed to use only 4K byte pages.
-More recently, support for hugepages (of 2 megabytes) was added to the kernel.
+More recently, support for hugepages (of 2 megabytes and also 1 gigabyte for the latest processors) was added to the kernel.
 Programs can explicitly allocate the larger pages, or a Linux feature called "transparent hugepages" can be used to dynamically identify situations where small 4K byte pages can be combined into larger hugepages.

 For numerical linear algebra codes involving multi-gigabyte matrices, the older 4K byte pages are very problematic.
 A 4-gigabyte array uses one million 4K byte pages, far more than the capacity of the TLB.
 This results in many performance-sapping TLB misses.
 With two megabyte huge pages, the 4 gigabyte array uses a much more manageable two thousand hugepages.
 For some other workloads, particularly databases and web servers, that rapidly allocate and deallocate storage, the transparent hugepages feature actually hurts performance.
 The decision to turn on or off transparent hugepages depends on the workload of a particular computer.
 Some Linux distributions enable the feature by default while others disable it.